Azhaku/NFT-Marketplace-using-solidity/README.md

-# Sample Hardhat Project
+# NFT Marketplace - Hardhat Project

+# Summary:
+This project is build is a sample project that allows the user to create NFT, Selling, Auction, and it comes with more and more features.
+Its build on Hardhat demonstracting its applications and Practicing.

+# Project status:
+Still in Development Stage

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+It with a sample contract, a test for that contract, and a script that deploys that contract.

 Try running some of the following tasks: